trantorLiu/suggestgrid-ruby/API.md

 ## Metadata Methods
-Metadata methods are for creating, inspecting, and deleting metadata.
+Metadata methods are for creating, getting, and deleting user, and item metadata.
-[Metadata documentation ](http://www.suggestgrid.com/docs/metadata) is available for an overview.
+Refer to [metadata](http://www.suggestgrid.com/docs/metadata) for an overview.

 ### Posts a User
 > `post_user(metadata)`